-When using VIP judging mode you will need to create scoring criteria.
-These criteria are simply numerical scoring devices for judges with which they can apply a score.
-Each scoring criterion created is directly linked to a score set.
-All scoring criteria associated with a score set will together result in a total score.
+If your program opts to use the VIP judging mode, scoring criteria will need to be configured.
+These criteria are numerical scoring devices through which judges will apply scores to evaluate their assigned entries.
+Each scoring criterion created is directly linked to a score set and all scoring criteria associated with a score set will be added together in a total score.
 The total number of scoring criteria depends solely on your needs as there is no limit to the number that can be created.

 To create scoring criteria follow the steps outlined below.